-We were incorporated under the laws of the State of Nevada on October 8, 1998 with authorized common stock of 500,000,000 shares at \$0.001 par value.
-On September 13, 2002, 50,000,000 shares of preferred stock with a par value of \$0.001 were authorized by the shareholders.
+We were incorporated under the laws of the State of Nevada on October 8, 1998 with authorized common stock of 200,000,000 shares at \$0.001 par value.
+On September 13, 2002, 50,000,000 shares of preferred stock with a par value of \$0.001 were authorized by the stockholders.
 There are no preferred shares issued and the terms have not been determined.
+On August 12, 2013 our articles of incorporation were amended to increase the number of our authorized shares of common stock to 500,000,000.
 Our executive offices are located in Seattle, Washington.

+The current focus of our business is our ChromaID technology.
 We have invented a way to shine light at a material (solid surface, liquid, or gas) and measure the amount of light that is reflected back.
 The pattern of this reflected light is compared to other patterns we have captured and this allows us to identify, detect, or diagnose materials that cannot be identified by the human eye.
 We refer to this pattern of reflected light as a ChromaIDTM.
 We design ChromaID Scanner devices made with electronic, optical, and software parts to produce and capture the light.

 Our first product, the ChromaID F12 Lab Kit, scans and identifies solid surfaces.
 We are marketing this product to customers who are considering licensing the technology.
 Target markets include, but are not limited to, commercial paint manufacturers, pharmaceutical equipment manufacturers, process control companies, currency paper and ink manufacturers, security card, reader, and scanner manufacturers, food processing, and electronic gaming.
+We have not yet generated any revenues from the sale of our ChromaID products.